zeerakmo/Level4IndividualProject/timelog.md

 ## 29 Dec 2020

 * *8 hour*
-  * Realised by changing the brightness of every image was more succesful than adding on contrasting lines and it shows that generally brighter faces perform better
+  * Realised by changing the brightness of every image was more successful than adding on contrasting lines and it shows that generally brighter faces perform better
   * Tested this hypothesis on all images with face errors more than 7% for MTCNN
-  * Aggregrated results in spreadsheet to compare and contrast with
+  * Aggregated results in spreadsheet to compare and contrast with

 ## 15 Jan 2021